ACE Action Fellowship in Raleigh, NC

 WHAT IS THE ACTION FELLOWSHIP?

 The North Carolina Action Fellowship teaches students the knowledge and skills to be confident climate leaders.
 Fellows are high school students or recent ACE graduates who meet in Raleigh weekly over the course of the school year.
-48 high school students have graduated from the fellowship in NC over the past 4 years.
+63 high school students have participated in the fellowship in NC over the past 5 years.

 Throughout the program, Fellows work with ACE and partners to increase public support for climate action and hold elected officials accountable on climate science and the need for solutions.